-Origin and history of Unix
+Origin and History of Unix

 In 1973, Ken Thompson and Dennis Ritchie presented a paper on Unix at a conference.
 As a result, a lot of demand for Unix came to Bell Labs.
 But because sales of operating systems were beyond AT & T’s authorized operating range, the company was unable to treat Unix as a commercial product.
 This led to Unix being released as a source code and under certification.
 Unix’s low price could cover transportation and packaging costs, as well as provide a reasonable franchise for the product.
 Unix had no technical support then (as it does today) and its bugs were not fixed.
-Of course, this is not a strange thing, because you have received the source code and so you can do it yourself.

-Unix quickly gained a large following in academia.
 In 1975, Ken Thompson took a study opportunity from Bell Labs at the University of California, Berkeley.
 Together with several graduate students, he began improving local versions of Unix.
 The University of California’s efforts led to the release of the first version of Berkeley Software Distribution (a derivative of the Unix operating system).
 This set includes programs and system modifications related to this Unix.
 This version was not actually a separate operating system, but users could add it to a version of Linux.
 All subsequent versions of BSD were entirely for Unix systems.

-Origin and history of Linux
+Origin and History of Linux

 The purpose of designing this operating system was to copy the functions of Unix, without using any of its source code.
 Stallman named his operating system GNU, and in 1983 he founded the GNU Project to develop the software.
 In 1985, he founded the Free Software Foundation to promote, fund, and support the GNU Project.